JoerdonFryeman/Clock/README.md

 ## Project structure

 - `main.py`: The main module to run the program.
-- `clock.py`: Clock symbols and system info generation and animation module.
+- `clock.py`: Clock symbols generation and animation module.
+- `info`: System info generation and animation module.
+- `temperature`: Temperature info generation and animation module.
+- `base`: Base module for all modules.
 - `configuration.py`: Module for loading program configuration data.
 - `clock_config.json`: Program settings and configuration file.
 - `digits.json`: A set of images of digits.